-Metrics are a way to see the impact a scholar's work.
+Metrics are a way to see the impact of a scholar's work.
 Tools to track and measure impact are designed to help researchers understand how their work is being used and how it fits into the scholarship of their field overall.
 For example:

 Understanding the impact of one's research can help scholars build tenure and promotion cases, select publication outlets for future work, and identify potential collaborators.